 It has changed things not only for me but for my family.
 I can not work full time as well as do all the things I love to do as a mother and a wife.
 I can not put my body or my family through what we would have to endure to have another child.

 I am currently having my Actemra infusion.
-I have been on this biologic treatment for 3 years now and thankfully it is working pretty well.
-I have tried 4 biologic drugs before this one, but unfortunately they did not work for very long, or very well.
+I have been on this biologic treatment for three years now and thankfully it is working pretty well.
+I have tried four biologic drugs before this one, but unfortunately, they did not work for very long, or very well.
 I have bone damage to my hands and feet.
 It’s expensive having RA, but at least I am in a country where I can actually receive treatment!